Bassit198/javaProjects/README.md

-This Repo houses all of my personal and educational projects written in JAVA
+This Repo houses all of my personal and educational projects written in JAVA.
+Each project can be found on its individual branches.